-Section 637 of Public Law 108-447 mandates that purchasing from Federal Prison Industries (FPI) is no longer a mandatory requirement for both civilian agencies and the Department of Defense, unless it determines that the products or services offered by FPI provides best value to the buying agency.
-If FPI does not provide the best value, then the buying agency may purchase from other sources according to government procurement regulations.
+Section 637 of Public Law 108-447 mandates that purchasing from Federal Prison Industries (FPI) is no longer a mandatory requirement for both civilian agencies and the Department of Defense, unless it determines that the products or services offered by FPI provide best value to the buying agency.
+If FPI does not provide the best value, the buying agency can purchase from other sources according to government procurement regulations.

 Policy for Unicor:

 Policy for purchasing from UNICOR is found at FAR 8.602 (http://acquisition.gov/far/), which states:

 (a) In accordance with 10 U.S.C.
 2410n and Section 637 of Division H of the Consolidated Appropriations Act, 2005 (Pub.
 L. 108-447), and except as provided in paragraph (b) of this section, agencies shall—

 (1) Before purchasing an item of supply listed in the FPI Schedule, conduct market research to determine whether the FPI item is comparable to supplies available from the private sector that best meet the Government’s needs in terms of price, quality, and time of delivery.
 This is a unilateral determination made at the discretion of the contracting officer.
 The arbitration provisions of 18 U.S.C.
 4124(b) do not apply.

 (2) Prepare a written determination that includes supporting rationale explaining the assessment of price, quality, and time of delivery, based on the results of market research comparing the FPI item to supplies available from the private sector.

 (3) If the FPI item is comparable, purchase the item from FPI following the ordering procedures at http://www.unicor.gov, unless a waiver is obtained in accordance with 8.604.